-There are many ways to approach shakuhachi repairs since there are many different kinds of damages, and often times each is unique to the individual flute.
-Most often, I choose the non-invasive method.
+There are many ways to approach shakuhachi repairs since there are many different kinds of damages and each is unique to the individual flute.
+Most often, I choose my non-invasive Low-Impact Method.
 This means that if a repair can be undertaken without removing any of the original parts, such as filling an utaguchi chip instead of replacing the horn inlay or topical binding instead of inlay rattan, I would go that route first.
-I believe that the non-invasive method respects the bamboo spirit and the the structural integrity of the instrument.
+I believe that the non-invasive method respects the bamboo spirit and the structural integrity of the instrument.
 The photos above shows a crack two-piece flute with three different kinds of topical bindings performed by three different repairmen.
-Any repair can be beautiful in a Zan Wabi Sabi way.
+Any repair can be beautiful in a Zen Wabi Sabi way.

 Recap on repairs:

 Topical cord bindings – $20 each.

 Filling Utaguchi Chip – $75

 Chin Rest Angle and Ikigaeshi Breath Return (top opening) Adjustments $75 – $125

 Replacing compromised cord and chipped loose urushi wrap – $120

 Refitting and tightening joint with urushi – $100 – $160